 With the successful transition and opening up of Java EE as Jakarta EE, our group has shifted its attention to educating the broader Java community about Jakarta EE and encouraging active participation in the new open process to move Jakarta EE forward.
 The group was transitioned from the Java EE Guardians to the Jakarta EE Ambassadors to reflect this change in focus.
 We are grateful to the Eclipse Foundation and Jakarta EE stakeholders for recognizing our group and granting us the necessary tools to continue to operate as an independent grassroots community.

 One of the key challenges faced by our community is that many Java developers don’t realize that they use, benefit from and depend on Jakarta EE every day.
-For example, all of these are technologies related to Jakarta EE in one way or another – WebLogic, WebSphere, JBoss EAP, WildFly, GlassFish, Payara, Tomcat, TomEE, Jetty, CXF, ActiveMQ, Jersey, Hibernate, PrimeFaces, Spring, Spring Boot, MicroProfile, Quarkus.
+For example, all of these are technologies related to Jakarta EE in one way or another – WebLogic, WebSphere, JBoss EAP, WildFly, GlassFish, Payara, Tomcat, TomEE, Jetty, CXF, ActiveMQ, Jersey, Hibernate, PrimeFaces, Spring, Spring Boot, MicroProfile, Quarkus, Helidon.

 Much like Java itself, Jakarta EE also has all the challenges of a relatively mature technology.
 There are many badly outdated or plain wrongheaded ideas held by many people about Jakarta EE.
 The core value proposition of Jakarta EE is even more important in cloud native applications, not less.
 Jakarta EE also competes with many highly aggressive non-standard solutions even within the Java ecosystem (ironically many of these solutions actually depend on Jakarta EE remaining strong) let alone beyond the JVM such as .NET.